fjukstad/walrus/README.md

 [libgit2](https://github.com/libgit2/libgit2),
 [git2go](https://github.com/libgit2/git2go), and the Docker Go packages before you can install walrus.
 You also need [cmake](https://cmake.org/) to compile libgit2 (install it via your preferred package manager.
+In addition to the instructions below you can also have a look at the [Dockerfile](Dockerfile) which lists all the necessary commands.

 #### Go
 Follow the [instructions on golang.org](https://golang.org/doc/install) to